Jake Forster-Caskey: Rotherham United (loan)

 He joined Rotherham United on 20 July 2016 on a season-long loan deal.
 The deal was mutually terminated by Rotherham and parent club Brighton on 5 January 2017, after he had made seven appearances for the Millers.

 Charlton Athletic

 On 5 January 2017, Forster-Caskey joined Charlton Athletic, signing a 2 1/2-year contract.

 He was out of the squad for most of the 2018–19 season with an anterior cruciate knee ligament injury.
-He was an unusued substitue in the play-off final as Charlton defeated Sunderland 2–1 to win promotion back to the championship.
+He was an unusued substitute in the play-off final as Charlton defeated Sunderland 2–1 to win promotion back to the championship.
 He was offered a new contract by Charlton at the end of the 2018–19 season.
 He signed a new one-year contract in June 2019.
 On 10 May 2021, Forster-Caskey was awarded Charlton's Player of the Year for the 2020–21 season.

 On 5 July 2021, Forster-Caskey signed a new one-year deal with the club ahead of the 2021–22 season.